SAMSA 2.0: Prompting Segment Anything with Spectral Angles for Hyperspectral Interactive Medical Image Segmentation: Related Work

 \section{Related Work}

-\textbf{Interactive segmentation in medical imaging} has long supported tasks in MRI, ultrasound, and microscopy.
-Early methods like region growing and graph cuts \cite{bhavani,boykovgraph} used sparse inputs to guide segmentation but struggled with generalization.
+\textbf{Interactive Segmentation in Medical Imaging:} Interactive methods have long supported tasks in MRI, ultrasound, and microscopy.
+Early techniques like region growing and graph cuts \cite{boykovgraph} used sparse inputs to guide segmentation but often struggled with the complex, non-linear boundaries found in HSI data.
+Recent work by Wang et al. \cite{wang2024scribblebasedinteractivesegmentationmedical} has further demonstrated the growing interest in user-guided hyperspectral segmentation to improve clinical efficiency.